ISCA Conference 2025 returns, reimagined with a unique format and expanded tracks to suit every professional journey!

 - Technical Expert Track

-- Digital Transformation Expert Track - fully filled!
+- Digital Transformation Expert Track - sold out!

 12 Nov 2025: From Disruption to Direction